Wyatt Morgan

 VSV-G binds LDLR on the target cell surface, triggering clathrin-mediated endocytosis.
 At pH ~6.0–6.2, VSV-G undergoes a conformational change that drives membrane fusion, releasing the conical CA core into the cytoplasm.

 The intact capsid core traverses the nuclear pore complex (NPC) narrow-end-first, engaging FG-nucleoporins (Nup358 at the cytoplasmic face, Nup153 at the nuclear basket).
 The NPC deforms to ~60 nm to accommodate the core.
-Cyclophilin A (CypA) in the cytoplasm blocks premature CPSF6 engagement; once in the nucleus, CPSF6 binds the CA pocket (the same pocket targeted by the antiretroviral lenacapavir) and traffics the core to nuclear speckle-associated domains (SPADs).
-This capsid-mediated nuclear import mechanism is the fundamental reason lentiviruses can infect non-dividing cells, a capability gammaretroviral vectors lack (gammaretroviruses require mitotic nuclear envelope breakdown to access host DNA).
+Cyclophilin A (CypA) in the cytoplasm blocks premature CPSF6 engagement; once in the nucleus, CPSF6 binds the CA pocket (the same pocket targeted by Gilead’s antiretroviral lenacapavir, a twice-yearly subcutaneous injection that achieved 100% efficacy—0 incident infections versus a background incidence of 2.41 per 100 person-years—in the PURPOSE-1 trial of 5,338 cisgender women in South Africa and Uganda55) and traffics the core to nuclear speckle-associated domains (SPADs).
+This capsid-mediated nuclear import mechanism is complex (getting nucleic acids from cytoplasm → nucleus is hard!) but is the fundamental reason lentiviruses can infect non-dividing cells, a capability gammaretroviral vectors lack (gammaretroviruses require mitotic nuclear envelope breakdown to access host DNA).

 Reverse Transcription

-Reverse transcription converts the diploid RNA genome into one double-stranded DNA provirus.
-Current evidence indicates it begins in the cytoplasm but completes inside the nucleus, within the intact CA core (a nanoscale reaction chamber concentrating RNA templates, RT, NC, and dNTPs imported through CA hexamer pores).
+Reverse transcription converts the diploid RNA genome into a double-stranded DNA provirus ready for integration.
+Current evidence indicates RT starts in the cytoplasm but completes in the nucleus, within the intact CA core (a nanoscale reaction chamber concentrating RNA templates, RT, NC, and dNTPs imported through CA hexamer pores).

 Step 1: Minus-strand strong-stop DNA synthesis.
 RT uses tRNALys3 at the PBS to initiate minus-strand synthesis, reading the template 3′→5′ (leftward toward the 5′ cap).
 It copies U5 and R (~100 nt), then hits the 5′ end; no more template.
 RNase H degrades the RNA in the hybrid, freeing the nascent −ssDNA.